chef-boneyard/chef-web-docs-2016/chef_master/source/server_services.rst

 List of Services
 =====================================================
-The following services are part of |chef server oec|:
+The following services are part of the |chef server|:

 * bifrost
 * bookshelf